mikepk/botocore/docs/source/reference/services/clouddirectory.rst

         - **SchemaFacets** *(list) --*

           The facets attached to the specified object.
+Although the response does not include minor version information, the most recently applied minor version of each Facet is in effect.
+See  GetAppliedSchemaVersion for details.